Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: System Model

-As shown in Fig.~\ref{antenna_system}, a FAS-enabled NF-MIMO secure communication system consists of a transmitter (Alice), a legitimate receiver (Bob), and a potential eavesdropper (Eve).
-At the transmitter, the FAS contains $N_{\text{t}}$ FA elements \,($L \ge N_{\text{t}} \gg 1$)\, that are individually connected to RF chains through integrated waveguides or flexible cables~\cite{zhang2024PRA}.
-We consider a discretized FAS model that is suitable for hardware implementation.
-A linear rail filled with electrolyte is preconfigured with $L$ equally spaced docking ports.
-The $N_{\text{t}}$ FAs can move within the electrolyte and attach to any $N_{\text{t}}$ of the ports, which enables fast spatial reconfiguration of antenna positions.
+As shown in Fig.~\ref{antenna_system}, a FAS-enabled NF-MIMO secure mobile-access system consists of a transmitter (Alice), a legitimate mobile service endpoint (Bob), and a potential eavesdropper (Eve).
+At the transmitter, the FAS comprises $L$ densely deployed candidate FA ports, among which $N_{\text{t}}$ ports are activated and connected to the RF chains, with $L \ge N_{\text{t}} \gg 1$.
+We adopt a discretized circuit-driven FAS architecture that is suitable for practical hardware implementation, where the active ports are selected electronically through a reconfigurable switching network rather than by liquid or mechanical motion.
+This abstraction is consistent with electronically reconfigurable FAS realizations, including switch-controlled implementations such as pixel-based FAS~\cite{zhang2024PRA}.
 For comparison, Bob and Eve employ conventional FPA arrays with $N_{\text{u}}$ and $N_{\text{e}}$ uniformly spaced elements, respectively, where $N_{\text{t}} \gg N_{\text{u}} \ge 1$ and $N_{\text{t}} \gg N_{\text{e}} \ge 1$.